cwkang1998/cwkang1998.github.io/content/zk/2025-06-13-zkbfvm-extended.md

 <!-- Go through what is in the talk -->

+The implementation method for this operator is similar to the current operators.

+First we'll have to add support for this new operator in the VM, which will allow the VM to

-## Extending the ZKBFVM Part 2: Adding a binary operator
+## Extending the ZKBFVM Part 2: Adding the `*` operator

 With the `^` operator implemented, let's try implementing something a little bit more complicated: a binary operator.
 The operator we decided to implement in this case is the multiply operator, `*`.

 <!-- Go through what is in the talk -->

+There's multiple ways you can define the multiplication operator; In fact, you could probably find a way to implement multiplication as an unary operator, but here we are explicitly trying to implement a binary operator in order to gain more insight into how a binary operator will change the constraints for the VM.

+Since binary operation is not generally supported by the Brainfuck VM, we have to first define how the syntax for this operation will look like in the language.

 ## Conclusion